 Possible environmental health concerns may include, but are not limited to: air quality/clean air, water quality, soil contamination, built environment, healthy food access, cumulative exposures /multiple risks.

 PROGRAM DESCRIPTION

-The program consists of four phases, and may last up to three years (NOTE: Phase Four is not guaranteed at this point in time, pending renewal of HERCULES federal funding in 2022).
-Program activities, coordinated with two Community Liaisons, are outlined below:
+The program consists of four phases, and may last up to three years, pending renewed funding of the HERCULES Center.
+Program activities, coordinated with two Community Liaisons, are outlined below.